edgeimpulse/expert-projects/worker-fall-detection-computer-vision.md

 As a solution to this, we are developing a device that can quickly detect falls in a monitored area and alert a designated person with the specific area or position of the fall.

 The device consists of a Raspberry Pi 4 and a camera module, running with a FOMO model that is capable of detecting the fall down in real-time.
-Each incident can be written to a database and can be displayed in a web dashboard, so the safety manager can easily check the current safety status in a monitored facility.

 At the implementation level, this FOMO-based machine learning model can be applied to the video output from cameras which are installed in a monitored area.